JustinLaurel/notes-app/README.md

 - User and About tab not completed yet
 - Currently focusing on important core functionality with 'Notes' and 'Pad' tab
 - User tab will display additional information about logged-in user, About tab will list down tech stack

-## Planned additional features
-- Implement file uploading feature for both 'Notes' and 'Pad' tabs
-- Implement checkbox to mark note as completed, and 'delete all completed notes' button